dvon/home/index.md

 # Why study computer science?

-I teach Computer Science at Messiah College.
+I teach Computer Science at Messiah <span style="text-decoration:line-through">College</span> University.
 So sometimes I ask myself, why should students want to learn about computer science?
 Because they might be good at it?
 Because there are lots of interesting problems to solve?
 Because there are good jobs?
 Yes,